A vibrant and wonderfully aromatic Christmas fruit salad with exotic fruit like persimmons, pineapple, and mandarins.

-- Bring the sugar, 50 ml water, cinnamon and star anise to a simmer and cook for 1 minute, until the sugar dissolves.
+Bring the sugar, water, cinnamon and star anise to a simmer and cook for 1 minute, until the sugar dissolves.
 Remove from the heat and add 1 tablespoon lemon juice.
 Let cool down while preparing the fruit.
 When cold, remove the cinnamon stick and the star anise.